na-hiro/CarND-Behavioral-Cloning-P3/writeup.md

 ![alt text][image4]
 ![alt text][image5]

 In addition, I attempted generalization of the model by using learning data of Track1 only at the beginning, but it was very difficult.
 Therefore, I decided to add image data of Track2 as a new strategy.
-Especially in the addition of the learning image, the caution points are as follows.In the trial process, scenes that were out of the course were added as learning images.The images added by focusing are as follows.
+Especially in the addition of the learning image, the caution points are as follows.In the trial result, failed scenes were added as learning data.
+The images added by focusing are as follows.

 ![alt text][image6]